dfollereau/motor_firmware/README.md

 * Software/Design : MQTT <-> PROTOBUF <-> PYTHON <-> C++ <-> U8g2/StepperDriver *

 This design allows a distributed environment.
 Motors are remotely piloted, no high-level logic here this repo only handle the communication protocol and sending appropriate commands to the motors.
+Blue LCD embarked with the robot and motors is showing debug informations.